 The FIT is a safe and painless colon cancer screening test that can be done at home and only takes a few minutes.
 The FIT checks for tiny drops of blood in the stool (poop), which could be caused by colon cancer or polyps (growths in the colon or rectum that can turn into cancer over time).

-Starting July 1, 2026, In-Common Laboratories (ICL) is the new partner for Ontario Health (Cancer Care Ontario) in managing the distribution and testing of FIT kits for ColonCancerCheck, which is Ontario’s colon cancer screening program.
+As of July 1, 2026, In-Common Laboratories (ICL) is the central laboratory managing the distribution and testing of FIT kits for ColonCancerCheck, which is Ontario’s colon cancer screening program.

 Find answers to questions about the ColonCancerCheck program run by Ontario Health (Cancer Care Ontario) below.